realdanielbyrne/BeersCaseStudy/report.md

 # Preface
-Anheuser-Busch Companies, LLC , the Client, in coordination with Byrne, Durant Norton Research LLP pursuant to Statement of Work number 1016, is evaluating statistical data on craft beers for Anheuser Busch to use in market research.
+Anheuser-Busch Companies, LLC, the Client, in coordination with Byrne, Durant Norton Research LLP pursuant to Statement of Work number 1016, is evaluating statistical data on craft beers for Anheuser Busch to use in market research.

-Our company was presented the raw data on U.S. microbrewery beers provided by the Client's market research department, and asked to analyze the data for patterns that could be used in developing new marketing opportunities.
+Our company was presented the raw data on U.S. microbrewery beers provided by the Client's market research department and asked to analyze the data for patterns that could be used in developing new marketing opportunities.

 # Introduction